joseeden/joeden/docs/005-Cybersecurity/005-Security-Architecture/020-Authentication-Protocols.md

 - Typically used for managing remote access to network devices like routers and switches.
 - Enhances security by centralizing management of user credentials and access controls.
 - Similar to RADIUS, but allows for more detailed control over AAA functions.

-## Identity Federation

-A system where multiple organizations share authentication data, allowing users to access resources across organizational boundaries without re-authenticating.

-### Key Concepts

-- **Single Sign-On (SSO)**
-  - Authenticate once, access multiple applications.

-- **Trust Relationships**
-  - Organizations agree to trust each other's authentication assertions.

-- **Identity Provider (IdP)**
-  - Authenticates users and issues security tokens.

-- **Service Provider (SP)**
-  - Provides resources, relying on IdP for user authentication.

-- **Federation Standards**
-  - Examples include SAML, OAuth, OpenID Connect, and WS-Federation.

-### Benefits of Identity Federation

-- **User Convenience**
-  - One login grants access to multiple services.

-- **Centralized Authentication**
-  - Authentication managed at the IdP, enhancing security.

-- **Cross-Domain Collaboration**
-  - Enables seamless collaboration across different organizations.

-### How it works

-1. Login initiation - User logs in
-2. User is redirected to an identity provider
-3. IdP will authenticate the user
-4. IdP generated an assertions (like a token)
-5. User is returned to a service provider with the assertion
-6. Verification and access

-### Use Cases

-- **Enterprise Collaboration**
-  - Allows employees to work across different business units or partners.

-- **Cloud Services**
-  - Enables seamless access to cloud-based applications.

-- **Education**
-  - Connects students and faculty across affiliated institutions.

-- **Public Services**
-  - Provides secure, unified authentication for government services.

-## Identity Federation Methods

-### SSO

-SSO (Single Sign-On) allows users to authenticate once and gain access to multiple applications without needing to re-enter credentials, streamlining the user experience.

-- Authenticates a user once for access to multiple applications.
-- Reduces the need for multiple logins and passwords.

-Protocols used:

-- LDAP
-- SAML (Security Assertion Markup Language)
-- OpenID Connect

-### OAuth

-OAuth (Open Authorization) is a standard for token-based authentication and authorization, enabling secure interactions between services without exposing user credentials.

-- Allows third-party applications to access user data securely without exposing user credentials
-- Allows secure information exchange between different sites via JWT (JSON Web Tokens)

-How it works:

-- Client app or server needs to register with authorization server
-- Authorization server provides a redirect URL +  ID + Secret
-- Token is received by the user
-- User can use the token to access the requested resource

-### SAML

-SAML (Security Assertion Markup Language) is an open standard used for exchanging authentication and authorization information between Identity Providers (IdPs) and Service Providers (SPs).

-- Supports Single Sign-On (SSO), enabling users to access multiple services with a single login.
-- Service providers receive confirmation from IdPs to authenticate users.
-- Provides a secure mechanism for transmitting authentication data between entities.

-### OIDC

-OpenID Connect (OIDC)

-- An authentication layer built on top of OAuth 2.0.
-- Provides additional user identity information along with authorization.